Is your home heating system ready for winter?

 Your technician will safely remove the vent and check the inducer motor and gas valve connection and make sure the thermostat wires are nice and tight.
 In addition, he or she will look for burned wires and loose connections.

-4. Check Flame Color of Burners
+4. Check the Flame Color of the Burners

 Once the wiring is inspected, the technician will then check to make sure your burners are on and the flame is a bright blue.
 If the flame is orange or weak, that’s a sign that your unit needs to be serviced.

-5. Measure The Amp Draws
+5. Measure The Amp Draw

 He or she will then use a multi-meter to measure the amp draws in the inducer motor and check the blower motor to ensure that heat can circulate.

-6. Check The Filter
+6. Check the Filter

 Next, your technician will check the filter and change it if it’s dirty — a dirty filter makes your unit run less efficiently.

-7. Monitor To See If Carbon Monoxide is Detected
+7. Monitor for Carbon Monoxide

 Your technician will also check if any carbon monoxide is detected.
 This odorless gas can be fatal.

-8. Does The Motor Need Lubrication?
+8. Check If the Motor Need Lubrication?

 If the motor need to be lubricated, the experts at Sears Home Services do so as part of the check.

-9. Clean The Unit
+9. Clean the Unit